sa-es-ir/youtube-samples/README.md

-# All YouTube sample codes I use in my channel
+# All the sample code I use on my YouTube channel
 This repository contains the source code I use in the YouTube video and will be updated after each video is posted.
 Keep tuned!
 ## Visit here: [YouTube Channel](https://www.youtube.com/@sa-es-ir)